nathankot/company-sourcekit/README.md

 First install [SourceKittenDaemon][sourcekittendaemon].
 Make sure that it's in the `exec-path` of your Emacs.

-And then you can install `compay-sourcekit` in the following ways:
+And then you can install `company-sourcekit` in the following ways:

 ### MELPA